MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 [Lazypipe](https://www.helsinki.fi/en/projects/lazypipe) is a pipeline for identifying virus sequences in metagenomes, developed at the University of Helsinki.
 It is available as a [preinstalled module](https://docs.csc.fi/apps/lazypipe/) in Puhti.
 The input for the pipeline is Next Generation Sequencing data.
 We will use Illumina reads from the same type of samples as the long reads data that you used for the assembly with Metaflye (and Virsorter2).

-Make a directory called "Lazypipe" in your directory.
+Make a directory called `Lazypipe` in your directory.
 Note that you need to specify the path to the trimmed Illumina reads.
 Start the batch job from this directory:

 ```
 module load r-env-singularity